open/close all folders

 - Also true for Krillin who is stated to be a year older than Goku, but shorter.
 He still remains short at adulthood.

 - Detective Conan comes to mind.
-The title character comes up to the knees of most adults, as does most of his classmates.
+The title character is biologically six years old and comes up to the knees of most adults, as does most of his classmates.
 Particularly funny since Genta, who is around the size of an ACTUAL kid that age, looks like a giant in comparison...

 - Yachiru and Nel in Bleach are drawn like this.
 Yachiru seems even smaller than she is because she hangs out with Kenpachi, who is very large.